OverlayPlugin/cactbot/docs/LogGuide.md

 A refresh or stack change will have the same caster, target, and status effect, while an overwrite will generate a 30-line anyway.

-When a unit dies, you will get 30-lines for buffs that were removed by it dying.
+When an actor dies, you will get 30-lines for buffs that were removed by it dying.

 <a name="line27"></a>